ajbrown/angular-loggly-logger/README.md

 Once configured (by including "ngLoggly" as a module dependency), the $log service will automatically be decorated, and all messages logged will be handled as normal as well as formated and passed to LogglyLogger.sendMessage.
+The plain text messages are sent into the "json.message" field with the decorated log while custom JSON objects are sent via "json.messageObj" field as Loggly only supports one type per field.

 To use both the decorated $log and the LogglyLogger service, you must first configure it with an inputToken, which is done via the LogglyLoggerProvider: